Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Language Model Agents for Web Automation

 \subsection{Data-Rebalancing Improves Finetuned Language Model Agents}

 \citet{furuta2023mmwebnav} utilized agent-driven data collection instead of humans to improve the performance of finetuned LMAs further.
 For each task, 10k demonstrations are collected and filtered based on task success, which resulted in challenging tasks having much less than 10k demonstrations due to the sub-optimal performance of LMA on these tasks.
 We identify that by fixing the data-imbalance problem, the performance of finetuned LMAs can be significantly improved, achieving super-human performance on MiniWoB.
 We first run Synapse~\citep{zheng2023synapse} on MiniWoB and collect 77K additional demonstrations across 16 tasks on top of 347K demonstrations~\citep{furuta2023mmwebnav} to compensate for the lack of data in specific tasks.
 We then estimate the ``brute-force'' task difficulty averaging success rates for representative web automation agents.
 Based on those proximal measures, we classify 65 base tasks into three categories, such as \texttt{easy} (0.8 - 1.0), \texttt{medium} (0.6 - 0.8), and hard (0.0 - 0.6) (see \autoref{sec:task_complexity}).
 We then balance the number of episodes based on the task difficulty, where we gradually reduce the ratio of easier tasks to focus more on challenging tasks.
-For instance, we remove $X$\% episodes from top-$k$ tasks in \texttt{easy} group (see \autoref{sec:data_rebalance_details} for the details).
+For instance, we remove $X$\% episodes from top-$k$ tasks in \texttt{easy} group.
+We heuristically design the following data-mixing strategies: \begin{itemize}[leftmargin=0.5cm,topsep=0pt,itemsep=0pt] \item Original dataset released by~\citet{furuta2023mmwebnav} (347K episodes). \item Adding 77K episodes from 16 tasks suffering the lack of data~(424K episodes). \item Removing 50\% episodes from top-10 \texttt{easy} tasks (424K - 73K = 351K episodes) \item Removing 80\% episodes from top-10 \texttt{easy} tasks (424K - 102K = 322K episodes) \item Removing 50\% episodes from \texttt{easy} tasks (424K -142K = 282K episodes) \item Removing 80\% episodes from top-15 \texttt{easy} tasks and removing 50\% episodes from other 11 \texttt{easy} tasks (424K - 183K = 241K episodes) \end{itemize} See \autoref{sec:data_rebalance_details} for further details.
+The automation of data mixture design~\citep{xie2023doremi} would be an important future direction.